Santhababugopal/Module-2/Lambda Function: Addition of Two Numbers.md

-# Lambda Function in Python: Addition of Two Numbers
+2C:Lambda Function in Python: Addition of Two Numbers

 ## Aim
 To write a Python program that defines a **lambda function** which takes two arguments `a` and `b`, and returns their sum.